Elvis Presley News: delivered by email

 The Shock of Elvis

 Bruce Springsteen once famously said that Elvis Presley freed people's bodies, the way Bob Dylan freed people's minds.
-Loathe as I am to argue with The Boss, this tribute doesn't accurately measure Elvis's impact.
+Loathe as I am to argue with The Boss, this tribute doesn't accurately measure Elvis' impact.

-By Paul Simpson
+Elvis Articles > By Paul Simpson

 Passion and Soul: A Little Less Conversation, a Lot More Fans